 This is the internal struggle of acceptance and change – and finding a balance between the two where you can be healthy and happy.

 More Than Thoughts

-In that vein, it’s important to realize that as effective as DBT may have proven to be for a lot of people, that doesn’t make it your specific ticket to happiness, or long-term sobriety.
+In that vein, it’s important to realize that as effective as DBT may have proven to be for many people, that doesn’t make it your specific ticket to happiness or long-term sobriety.
 It’s an option – and a very good one.
-But it needs to be part of a larger program, involving other things that help tackle addiction and improve long-term recovery, such as exercise, diet, stress management, hobbies, a decent job and good relationships.
+But it needs to be part of a larger program involving other things that help tackle addiction and improve long-term recoveries, such as exercise, diet, stress management, hobbies, a decent job, and good relationships.

-What DBT improves on above most other treatments is that it teaches you to accept flaws.
-Relapse, for example, is relatively common in addiction – yet it is too often seen as some kind of a failure of recovery, when instead, research shows that it is part of the process.
-As addiction has been labeled a chronic issue, relapse rates are known to be so high that almost half of everyone struggling with drugs will at some point relapse, even if they want to get better with every fiber of their being.
+DBT improves above most other treatments by teaching you to accept flaws.
+Relapse, for example, is relatively common in addiction – yet it is too often seen as some failure of recovery when research shows that it is part of the process.
+As addiction has been labeled a chronic issue, relapse rates are known to be so high that almost half of everyone struggling with drugs will, at some point, relapse, even if they want to get better with every fiber of their being.

-The key to getting better, then, is to get back onto the program after a relapse and continue out of spite of it, rather than being demoralized by the experience.
-DBT helps people move on past flaws and issues, in order to achieve inner peace and thereby remove the anxiety on which addiction feeds.
-Making relapses less likely to end your journey can help you finally get to the point where they disappear and become entirely irrelevant anyway.
+The key to getting better is to get back onto the program after a relapse and continue despite it rather than being demoralized by the experience.
+DBT helps people move on past flaws and issues to achieve inner peace, thereby removing the anxiety on which addiction feeds.
+Making relapses less likely to end your journey can help you finally reach the point where they disappear and become irrelevant.